What is this thing called Volleyball??

 Have you ever wondered what Coaches look for in a player?
 Have you ever wondered what Coaches use to measure someone’s ability for a certain skill?
 Have you ever wanted to learn to play a different position that what you are used to?

-If you answered ‘Yes!’ to any of those questions, then take a look below.
+If you answered 'Yes!' to any of those questions, check out the different positions below.
 These are just the basic skills Coaches look for when trying to choose players to fill their team.
-Obviously this is just a small list of skills that are developed thought playing.
+Obviously, this is just a small list of skills that are developed thought playing.
 While it is a limited explanation, we hope that it at least helps you in your knowledge and pursuit of becoming a better all-around Volleyball player.

 Everyone LOVES to be an outside hitter.
 It doesn’t matter if you are a better Libero, or perfect at setting, somewhere down deep inside, every player loves to attack the ball.
 While height may be advantageous to an Outside Hitter, it is not the most crucial attribute one has.
 Check out the list below and see if you can relate to what’s there.